Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-In an age when your grandma knows what twerking is, where f**k me pumps are considered haute couture and we can’t even check our email without something reminding us to be more sexy, it’s easy to think everyone on the planet is doing it.
+In an age when your grandma knows what twerking is, where f**k me pumps are considered haute couture, and we can’t even check our email without something reminding us to be more sexy, it’s easy to think everyone on the planet is doing the dirty.

 Sex scandals turn politicians and their girlfriends into celebrities.
 We spend our money, time and angst thinking about how we, as women, can be more appealing to have more and better (why not make it mind-blowing) sex.

 For us gals, modern love, or more aptly modern sex, is omnipresent.

 Is our hypersexual society making us promiscuous?
 Even worse, are we becoming a generation of sex addicts?

 Before I go on, let me admit that I am neither a doctor nor therapist.
 I am a writer and sexpert and have studied and written on hypersexuality.